jayanthjaiswal/dl-project/README.md

 	This branch contains the initial implementation of Vanilla RNN layers on top of CNN layers.

 jayanth_lstm:
-	This branch contains the initial implementation of lstm layers by themselves on the raw data.
+	This branch contains the initial implementation of 3 layered stacked lstm layers by themselves on the raw data.

 fans_branch_lstm:
 	This branch was made to test the LSTM atop an initial CNN.